Last updated on September 22nd, 2023 at 07:53 am

 Low fuel mileage

-When a tire has low air pressure, the engine has to put much more effort to move the tire to give power to the axles.
+When a tire has low pressure, the engine has to put much more effort into moving the tire to give power to the axles.
 By that, the car will consume more fuel to cover the range that could be covered with less gas if the tire is properly inflated.

 Chances of accidents

-When the tire is low on air, it has less traction control, and low grip even at a slow speed.
-So if you keep driving with that tire, you will find it very hard to control the movement of the car, and if unfortunately, the road is slippery or something, you will lose total control of the car which can cause a major accident.
-Also, when there is low air pressure, the tire is very bad on a bumpy road, sometimes damaging the rims of the cars as well.
+When the tire is low on air, it has less traction control and low grip even at a slow speed.
+So if you keep driving with that tire, you will find it very hard to control the movement of the car, and if, unfortunately, the road is slippery or something, you will lose total control of the car, which can cause a major accident.
+Also, when there is low air, the tire is very bad on a bumpy road, sometimes damaging the rims of the cars as well.

 Impacts of High air pressure